carmen-timpau/BBO-Capstone-Project/model_cards/model_card_B.md

 The GP kernels and related hyperparameters to be used for predicting the next query point for each black-box function in next-query prediction is selected _via_ a grid-search style **Standalone GP Kernel Ablation Study** for surrogate model hyperparameter optimisation.
 This is performed individually for each black-box function, using **Leave-One-Out Cross-Validation (LOOCV) R²** as an out-of-sample (generalization) predictive performance metric to rank the fitting performance of the [6 tested kernels]( https://github.com/carmen-timpau/BBO-Capstone-Project/blob/main/experiments/week_06/kernels.py) on the unknown functions.

+Breusch-Pagan-style testing is performed both pre- (using GP kernels employed during Week 5 query generation for each function) and post-Kernel Ablation Studies to assess the homo/heteroscedasticity of the black-box functions.

 A grid-search style **Standalone Acquisition Function Ablation Study** using a list of [5 acquisition strategies](https://github.com/carmen-timpau/BBO-Capstone-Project/blob/main/experiments/week_06/acq_strategies.py), is performed to select the acquisition function to use in next-query prediction.
 The **mean leave-one-out cross-validation (LOOCV) rank‑percentile metric** is implemented as the performance metric used for ranking.
 The best-performing GP kernel for each function identified in the ablation study conducted prior (see above) is selected to model the black-box functions during this ablation study for each unknown function.

 **Dynamic Sobol Sampling Resolution Scaled to Input Dimensionality** is used for continuous-domain next-query candidate generation, with a fixed Sobol seed.